M-Bethea/Configure-ad/README.md

 <br />

 <p>
-A. Setup Remote Desktop for non-administrative users on Client-1 <br>
+6. Setup Remote Desktop for non-administrative users on Client-1 <br>
-B. Log into Client-1 as mydomain.com\jane_admin and open system properties <br>
+A. Log into Client-1 as mydomain.com\jane_admin and open system properties <br>
 &nbsp; i.
 System -> Remote Desktop -> Select Users that Can Remotely Access this PC -> Add -> domain users -> Check Names -> OK -> OK <br>
 B. You can now log into Client-1 as a normal, non-administrative user now <br>
 C. Normally you’d want to do this with Group Policy that allows you to change many systems at once